tetracorp/dungeons-of-avalon/docs/_posts/2019-06-14-race-and-class.md

 weapons.
 Nor is the thief allowed to wear metal armor.

-__Hunter:__ The hunter is also a kind of fighter, whereby the hunter has specialized more on long-range weapons, which requires a high skill for the practice of the class.
+__Hunter:__ The hunter is also a kind of fighter, whereby the hunter has specialized more on long-range weapons, which requires a high Dexterity for the practice of the class.
 The hunter, like the fighter or the knight, relies only on his muscle power and weapon, he can not use magic like the others, unless his weapons are enchanted.

+* _Dungeons of Avalon II_ adds that the Hunter requires both Dexterity and Kondition, and relies on his mobility and strength.

 __Knight:__ The knight is arguably the most highly regarded profession on Avalon.
 Every boy dreams of being a knight later on.
 It can be said that the knight compares to the fighter, except that the knight has a high degree of discipline.
 A knight is not limited in the choice of his weapons.
 He can use almost all weapons available in Avalon.

+* _Dungeons of Avalon II_ adds that the knight can wield all but a pair of magical weapons, and is less mobile than other warriors but better protected against attacks.

 __Monks:__ The monk generally lives in the monastery and joins an adventurer group only if he can serve with it his deity.
 Monks are very peaceful, but when